Our Mission

 2010

-We relocated our operations from Isla Vista to the Eucalyptus Grove on campus behind the Recreation Center Tennis Courts.
-This is where all our vermicomposting takes place!
+We relocated our operations from Isla Vista to the UCSB Eucalyptus Grove on campus behind the Recreation Center Tennis Courts.
+This is where all our vermicomposting and hot stall composting took place!
 We also share the Grove with A.S.
 Recycling!

 2012

-In 2012, we began collected from De la Guerra and Ortega Dining Commons, totaling three dining hall pickups on campus including Carrillo.
+In 2012, we began collecting food scraps from De la Guerra, Ortega, and Carrillo Dining Commons, totaling three dining hall pickups on campus .
 Once we successfully began collecting such large volumes of food from the dining halls, we rebuilt our vermicomposting bins with hardwood, rebar reinforcements, and advanced pest-security mechanisms to keep out small animals and protect our worms.

-We also began servicing the Family Student Housing residential complexes in 2012 in continuation of a Ph.D. dissertation project that established garden plots for residents.
-We still service and make hot compost for Storke and West Campus Family Student Housing
+We also began servicing the West Campus Family Student Housing and Storke Family Student Housing residential complexes in continuation of a Ph.D. dissertation project that established garden plots for residents.
+We still service and make hot compost for Storke and West Campus Family Student Housing to this day!

 2014